habitat-sh/habitat/www/source/docs/reference/plan-syntax.html.md

   ~~~

 **pkg\_svc\_run**
 : Optional.
-The command for the supervisor to execute when starting a service.
-You can omit this setting if your package is not intended to be run directly by a supervisor.
+The command for the Supervisor to execute when starting a service.
+You can omit this setting if your package is not intended to be run directly by a Supervisor.

   ~~~
   pkg_svc_run="bin/haproxy -f $pkg_svc_config_path/haproxy.conf"